guidanoli/catan-lua/README.md

 For developers:

 * [Lua] 5.4
+* [GNU Make] 4.3
 * [LDoc] 1.5.0-1
 * [argparse] 0.7.1-1
 * [LuaCov] 0.15.0-1
 * [LuaCov-HTML] 1.0.0-1

-If you have [LuaRocks] on your machine, you can run the following command.
+If you have [LuaRocks] on your machine, you can install the Lua modules with the following command.

 ```sh
 luarocks install serpent 0.30-2